 It’s all about exploring and understanding the significance and purpose.

-If you grew up in India, you probably must have unleashed your creativity mastery once a year on either Diwali, or any other festive season like Holi, right from simple to more intricate design patterns and geometric shapes with flower petals, rice grains, powered colour, and diyas.
+If you grew up in India, you probably must have unleashed your creativity mastery once a year on either Diwali, or on any other festive season like Holi, Navaratri, etc right from simple to more intricate design patterns and geometric shapes with flower petals, rice grains, powered colour, and diyas.

 Nowadays, drawing a rangoli is not just limited to women; literally, anyone can explore the creative side of themselves.
 It’s high time and we need to break the myth and stereotype that Rangoli is generally something that is just limited to females, nowadays the age-old tradition of women making them is coming to an end.

 Rangoli is an art form and a welcoming gesture used by people in India.
+Primarily it is drawn to show a sign of coming off the Goddess of wealth and good luck Mata Lakshmi.
 It is not just a decoration drawn on the ground or sidewalk in front of a house.
-Primarily it is drawn to show a sign of coming off the Goddess Lakshmi.

 Prayers are offered to Goddess Lakshmi, asking for her blessings in the form of wealth.
 As such, a rangoli design is created at the entrance of the house, not only to welcome the guests that visit but also the goddess herself.

-You may also like Significance of Lighting Oil Lamps.
+You may also like to read the Significance of Lighting Oil Lamps.